 - Physical therapy

-Tampa General Hospital offers treatment for a complete range of orthopedic conditions, including joint infections.
+Tampa General Hospital offers treatment for a complete range of orthopaedic conditions, including joint infections.